LYNC-WORLD/Docs/docs/creating-token.md

 ### Review the token details and confirm the transaction

 In the next steps, you can click on the "CONFIRM" or "SKIP THIS" button depending on whether you want to buy some amount of the tokens for yourself or not.
-This will initiate a transaction on the Saga blockchain.
+This will initiate a transaction on the Solana blockchain.
 A pop-up will appear asking you to confirm the transaction.
-Once you confirm the transaction using your connected wallet, your token will be created on the Saga blockchain and will get listed on the Mew.gg application so that users can trade it.
+Once you confirm the transaction using your connected wallet, your token will be created on the Solana blockchain and will get listed on the Pump Solana application so that users can trade it.

 <div className="flex flex-col items-center">
     <img src="/img/create-token-transaction.png"/>